banyulsbuc3m/banyulsbuc3m/README.md

-<h2 align="center">Hi 👋!
+<h2 align="left">Hi 👋!
 My name is Bernard! and I'm a student at UC3M!
 I am currently finishing my Master's degree in computational social science and a Master's degree in Business Intelligence while working at Wuolah!</h2>

 ###